Mobilpadde/versions/README.md

 ### Docker

-Like the CLI, but with volumes for the folders
+Like the CLI, but with volumes for the folders.

+> Tip: Use [earthly](https://earthly.dev/) to build the docker image.

 ```sh
 # docker build -t versions .